 “Abused me…?”

 “Has she beaten you?
 Denied you food as punishment?
 Has she…forced herself on you when you were alone?
-If she has,” the priestess said quickly, “you should accuse her now, so that we can free you from her and seek a different porter.”
+If she has,” the priestess said quickly, “you should accuse her now, so that we can rescue you from her.”

-The priestess seemed to deflate a little.
+The priestess appeared to deflate a little as she considered this.
 It was only then that Kanna realized the woman had been carrying an anticipatory tension.
 “I see,” she said, and Kanna wasn’t sure if the woman sounded disappointed, or if it was simply her own imagination.
 “Well, if she hasn’t acted illegally and you won’t accuse her, then there’s little we can do for you—but I will warn you to be very cautious of this woman.
 She’s dangerous for many reasons.
 She must follow general orders from the government, but she will do her job at all costs, even if it means committing a crime.”

 “What kinds of crimes?”
 Kanna found herself asking.
 She wondered now all of a sudden if she should change her answer.